County Armagh: Transport

 There is a possible railway re-opening from Portadown to in the future.
 Government Minister for the Department for Regional Development, Danny Kennedy MLA indicates railway restoration plans of the line from Portadown to Armagh.

 Ulsterbus provides the most extensive public transport system within the county, including frequent bus transfers daily from most towns to Belfast.
 Northern Ireland Railways/Iarnród Éireann's Enterprise service provides connections to Dublin in little over an hour and Belfast in little over forty minutes, several times daily.

 Inland waterways

 County Armagh is traversed by the Ulster Canal and the Newry Canal which are not fully open to navigation.

 Sport

 In association football, the NIFL Premiership, which operates as the top division, has one team in the county: Glenavon, with Portadown, Annagh United, Armagh City, Dollingstown, Loughgall and Lurgan Celtic competing in the NIFL Championship, which operates as levels two and three.

-The Armagh County Board of the Gaelic Athletic Association or Armagh GAA organises Gaelic games in the county.
+The Armagh County Board of the Gaelic Athletic Association organises Gaelic games in the county.